Most “green” blogs aren’t written to most Americans

 Too many business owners regard “research” as a low-skilled task to assign to their lowest paid employees or contractors.
 These “researchers” merely find online “content.”
 They’re not paid to evaluate it.

 These owners and “researchers” are not librarians!
 They are not scholars.
 They have little knowledge about the difference between information and misinformation.
+I do.

 - You can trust my articles.